multiplemonomials/libeurointroduction/src/EzLogger/README.md

 before the message.

 Don't want to have that "Severity: " printout in front of "Debug"?
-I don't either, so I included JamiesPrettyLogOutput (in EzLogger/output/formatters/JamiesPrettyFormatter.h).
+I don't either, so I included CondensedFormatter (in EzLogger/output/formatters/CondensedFormatter.h).
 Use that instead of BasicFormatter in the LogOutput construction, and it will print "[Debug]" instead.

 Let's consider another use case, where you want to add the time before a message.